seffradev/ehd500/docs/paper/thesis.typ

   abstract: [
     This paper introduces the concept of Subscriber Identity Module (SIM) banks, User Equipment (UE) sinks and discuss a mediator of these.
-The thesis itself doesn't design the mediator but presents it as the end-goal of the work the thesis starts.
+Leissner Data AB, a Swedish telecommunications company, requests the pre-study, planning, and implementation of the three aforementioned components.
+The thesis itself does not provide a design of the mediator but presents it as the end-goal of the work the thesis starts.

-    Communication between the banks and sinks are discussed where specifically forwarding of Application Protocol Data Units (APDU) is highlighted as an essential function to be implemented.
+    Communication between the banks and sinks are discussed where specifically forwarding of Application Protocol Data Units (APDU) and Answer To Resets (ATR) is highlighted as an essential function to be implemented.

     A prototype-based software engineering approach is employed in designing two devices based on Raspberry Pi, SIMtrace 2 and